Dr. JP Arzul, PhD (SA)

 My psychological approach is psychodynamic and focuses on unconscious factors, internalized images of early relationships, thinking-feeling styles, trauma, relational patterns, and defences.
 Freud is well-known as the founder of psychodynamic theory in the late 19th and early 20th centuries.
 His work was advanced by many notable figures, including Bowlby (attachment), Sullivan (interpersonal), Kernberg (object relations) and Fonagy (mentalization).

-My approach combines the development of deeper understanding of yourself with mental strategies to improve distressing symptoms and foster lasting psychological change.
+My approach combines the development of a deeper understanding of your psychological dynamics with the application of mental strategies to improve distressing symptoms and foster lasting psychological change.

 My areas of expertise include:

-The development of insight begins by speaking about your current difficulties, childhood, family history, significant life events, and the impact of past experiences.
-This allows me to explore your underlying psychological dynamics by developing links between the present and the past.
+The development of greater psychological insight begins by speaking about your current difficulties, childhood, family history, significant life events, and the impact of past experiences.

 You may wonder how the past shapes the present.
 We all experience its influence when triggered by the words or actions of others.
 Triggers operate by evoking unexpected emotions, distorted thinking, and defensive responses.
 These psychological reactions usually indicate that unconscious dynamics are at play.